 What if you don’t want to drive after a car accident?

-I recommend that you enlist the help of friend or family member that cares about you.
+I recommend that you enlist the help of a close friend or family member that cares about you.
 Don’t keep this to yourself.
 It is perfectly normal.

 Tell your friend that you’d like them to ride along with you until you are comfortable again.
 While certainly if you have access to public transportation, you can choose this alternative for a while, but eventually you will want to get behind the wheel again.